 - 1.1(a) Excluding emergencies, all patients admitted to the Hospital shall have a provisional or admission diagnosis.
-A provisional diagnosis for emergency admissions shall be provided as promptly as possible. - 1.1(b) A patient may be admitted to the Hospital only by an attending member of the Medical Staff.
-The privilege to admit shall be delineated, and is not automatic with Medical Staff membership.
-Physician assignment of patients within services, shall be on a rotational basis unless otherwise approved by the MEC and Board or required by contractual arrangement. - 1.1(c) Practitioners admitting patients shall be held responsible for giving such information as may be necessary to assure protection of other patients, or to assure protection of the patient from self-harm. - 1.1(d) Emergency Department Physicians must be board certified (or have equivalent education and training) in family practice, emergency medicine, internal medicine or have recent Emergency Department experience, consisting of at least 2,500 hours in the previous five (5) year period.
-Emergency Department Physicians shall be required to maintain documentation regarding current ACLS and PALS certification.
-All other providers admitting to the ICU must either maintain documentation regarding current ACLS certification or must co-manage the case with an ACLS certified Physician.
-All Anesthesiologists and CRNAs shall be required to maintain ACLS and PALS certification.
-Any other providers with privileges to perform moderate sedation or anesthesia must likewise maintain ACLS and/or PALS certification. - 1.1(e) The management and coordination of each patient's care, treatment and services shall be the responsibility of a practitioner with appropriate privileges.
-Each Medical Staff member shall be responsible for the medical care and treatment of each of his/her hospitalized patients, for the prompt completeness and accuracy of the medical record, for necessary special instructions, for transmitting reports of the condition of the patient to any referring practitioner and to relatives of the patient, where appropriate.
+A provisional diagnosis for emergency admissions shall be provided as promptly as possible. - 1.1(b) A patient may be admitted to the Hospital only by an attending member of the Medical Staff or AHP hospitalist in accordance with Section 1.1(g).
+Theprivilege to admit shall be delineated, and is not automatic with Medical Staff or AHP Staff membership.
+All Practitioners shall be governed by the admitting policy of the Hospital.
+Practitioner assignment of patients within services shall be on a rotational basis, unless otherwise approved by the MEC andBoard or required by contractual arrangement. - 1.1(c) Practitioners and AHP hospitalists admitting patients shall be held responsible for giving such information as may be necessary to assure protection of other patients or to assure protection of the patient from self- harm. - 1.1(d) Emergency Department Practitioners must be board certified (or have equivalent education and training) in family practice, emergency medicine, internal medicine or have recent Emergency Department experience consisting of at least 2,500 hours in the previous five (5) year period.
+Emergency Department Practitioners shall be required to maintain documentation regarding currentACLS and PALS certification.
+These ACLS and PALS certification requirementsshall not apply to Emergency Department Practitioners who have completed an approved residency in emergency medicine and/or are board certified (or board eligible and making adequate progress toward board certification, as described in the Medical Staff Bylaws) in emergency medicine.
+All other Practitioners admitting must either maintain documentation regarding current ACLS or must co-manage the case with an ACLS certified Practitioner. - 1.1(e) The management and coordination of each patient's care, treatment and services shall be the responsibility of a Practitioner with appropriate privileges.
+Each Medical Staff member shall be responsible for the medical care and treatment of each of his/her hospitalized patients, for the prompt completeness and accuracy of the medical record, for necessary special instructions, for transmitting reports of the condition of the patient to any referring Practitioner and to relatives of the patient where appropriate.
 The patient shall be provided with pertinent information regarding outcomes of diagnostic tests, medical treatment and surgical intervention.
+Whenever a

-Whenever practitioner's responsibilities are transferred to another staff member, a note covering the
+Physician's responsibilities are transferred to another staff member, a note covering the transfer of responsibility shall be entered on the order sheet of the medical records.

-- transfer of responsibility shall be entered on the order sheet of the medical records and a verbal handoff given to the oncoming provider with the opportunity to ask questions. - 1.1(f) Each member of the Medical Staff shall designate a member of the Medical Staff who may be called to care for his/her patients, in an emergency, at those times the Practitioner is not readily available.
-In cases of inability to contact the Attending Practitioner, the following should be contacted, in order of priority listed below: - (1) An alternate Practitioner (preferably a partner, associate or designee of the Practitioner; - (2) The Medical Staff President, who may assume care for the patient or designate any appropriately trained member of the staff; or - (3) In the absence of the above, any appropriately trained member of the Medical Staff requested by the CAO to provide care for the patient.
+- 1.1(f) Each member of the Medical Staff shall designate a member of the Medical Staff who may be called to care for his/her patients in an emergency at those times the Practitioner is not readily available.
+In cases of inability to contact the Attending Physician, the following should be contacted, in order of priority listed below: - (1) An alternate Practitioner (preferably a partner, associate or designee of the Practitioner); - (2) The Chief of Staff, who may assume care for the patient or designate any appropriately trained member of the staff; or - (3) In the absence of the above, any appropriately trained member of the Medical Staff requested by the CAO to provide care for the patient.